mozilla/TTS/server/README.md

 ## TTS example web-server

-You'll need a model package (Zip file, includes TTS Python wheel, model files, server configuration, and optional nginx/uwsgi configs).
-Publicly available models are listed [here](https://github.com/mozilla/TTS/wiki/Released-Models#simple-packaging---self-contained-package-that-runs-an-http-api-for-a-pre-trained-tts-model).
+#### MelGAN model

+1. Download the [TTS model](https://www.dropbox.com/sh/z62xzmh6qvmn6r0/AAD2e_aoL6nlwj24gLvsUtj6a?dl=0) and extract the ZIP in `../tts_model/` (relative from the source code root)
+2. Download the [MelGAN model](https://www.dropbox.com/sh/d2fusbums88s7je/AAC3OaAOIVg1LDbp0nzl7iSNa?dl=0) and extract the ZIP in `../melgan_model/` (relative from the source code root)

-Instructions below are based on a Ubuntu 18.04 machine, but it should be simple to adapt the package names to other distros if needed.
-Python 3.6 is recommended, as some of the dependencies' versions predate Python 3.7 and will force building from source, which requires extra dependencies and is not guaranteed to work.
+Instructions below are based on a Ubuntu 20.04 machine with Python 3.8, but it should be simple to adapt the package names to other distros if needed.

 #### Development server: